Web & Product Design

 It’s your website.

-This problem stems from a “poverty mentality” plagues the non-profit sector.
+This problem stems from a “poverty mentality” that plagues the non-profit sector.
 Organisations will spend tens of thousands on a fundraising gala but baulk at properly investing in their most important asset: the tool that works 24/7 to raise money, recruit help, and broadcast their message to the world.

 The solution isn’t a flashier design or more photos.
 It’s a shift in thinking.
 The solution is Strategic Empathy.